 Of course, if your profile is new or if you haven’t yet built up a large and responsive audience, you may not get many answers to your questions initially.
 To prevent this from making your page look dead, consider partnering up with a few friends or business colleagues and asking them to respond to your questions in order to get the conversation started.

-In addition to chatting it up with users, you’ll also want to use your social profiles to demonstrate that you’re a credible authority within your industry.
-So while you still don’t want to dominate your social feed with business statistics and updates, sharing the following types of information will both interest your followers and enhance your overall perception within your field.
+In addition to chatting with users, you’ll also want to use your social profiles to demonstrate that you’re a credible authority within your industry.
+So while you still don’t want to dominate your feed with business statistics and updates, sharing the following types of information will both interest your followers and enhance the perception of your brand within your field.

-- Share a quote from an industry leader
+- Share a “I’ve got to repost that on my wall!” quote from an industry leader

 - Share a funny video from another source

-- Post a funny meme picture related to your industry
+- Post a entertaining or inspiring meme related to your industry

 - Share a news article on an industry topic